vedha13cs/-My-Web-Development-Learning-Journey/README.md

 Lists help to organize information in clear and structured way.

   ---
+## 📅 Day 4 – Links and Images

+### What I Learned
+- How to create website links
+- How to connect one page to another page
+- How to add images in webpage
+- Basic image display

+### Key Takeaway
+Links help users navigate between pages.
+Images help make websites more attractive and informative.

+---

 ## 🎯 Goal
 I want to improve step by step in: